khaldoun-xyz/standard/README.md

 - `docker exec -it <initial_digits_of_container> sh`:
   jump inside a container & get terminal access

+### Github Actions

+For Continuous Delivery, we rely on Github Actions.
+As one example, check [Lugha's deploy script](https://github.com/khaldoun-xyz/lugha/blob/main/.github/workflows/deploy.yml).
+Whenever we merge anything into our `main` branch, the `main` branch is automatically deployed on our Digital Ocean droplet.

-### power point
+### Power Point

-When used properly, Power Point is a useful tool for concept work and to quickly visualise what you have in mind.
+When used properly, Microsoft Power Point is a useful tool for concept work and to quickly visualise what you have in mind.

-#### thoughts on power point presentations
+#### Thoughts on Power Point presentations

-- if the purpose of the presentation is unclear, make it clear or cancel presentation
+- if the purpose of the presentation is unclear, make it clear or cancel the presentation
 - before creating slides, write down the key messages of your presentation (no more than 3); if they aren't clear, make them clear or cancel the presentation
 - for each slide, write down its key messages (ideal is one key message);
   if the key messages aren't clear, make them clear or remove the slide
-- move everything that doesn't support the key messages into the Backup, the last section of the presentation
+- move everything that doesn't support the key messages into the backup, the last section of the presentation
 - whatever the time frame of your presentation, plan ~1/3 for the actual presentation and 2/3 for discussion

-#### power point shortcuts
+#### Power Point shortcuts

 [This Youtube video](https://www.youtube.com/watch?v=-Ab-HYN0WUo) is a good primer on the power of shortcuts in Power Point.